Most people, including infants, develop only mild symptoms similar to that of a common cold but for some, RSV can be severe and even life-threatening.

 RSV is highly contagious.
 Each year, an estimated 58,000-80,000 children younger than five years old are hospitalized due to RSV infection.
 Additionally, an estimated 60,000-160,000 older adults are hospitalized due to RSV.

-This year, the Centers for Disease Control and Prevention (CDC) has recommended several new preventative options to help protect individuals at highest risk for getting severe RSV illness.
+There are options to help protect individuals at highest risk for getting severe RSV illness.
 These options are for infants, toddlers, and adults 60 years and older.

-RSV Vaccine to Help Protect Older Adults
+RSV Vaccination to Help Protect Older Adults

 Options to Help Protect Infants and Toddlers